neko88/NutriPath/README.md

 ## API Key Setup : GOOGLE MAP

-This application project uses the Google API for search feature, To use it on Desktop, you need to obtain an API key:
+This application uses the Google API for location tracking.
+To use it on Desktop, you need to obtain an API key:

 1. Visit on [Google Cloud Console](https://console.cloud.google.com/)
 2. Enable the necessary API